MadhanMohan10/MediaHub/README.md

  ### Media Upload

-**Image/Video Upload**: Users can upload images and videos in various formats.
+**Image/Video Upload**: Users can upload images and videos in various formats like jpg, jpeg, png & mp4.

 **File Validation**: The system ensures that only allowed file types are uploaded.